 Update: Canon EOS 90D Review

 The Canon 80D does an excellent job on various fronts.
-It has better dynamic range and detail lower ISOs.
-This camera has better higher ISO performance and more versatile autofocus.
+It has a better dynamic range and detail lower ISOs.
+This camera has a better higher ISO performance and more versatile autofocus.
 Despite a robust offering on videos, it misses out on today’s favorite features.
 All in all, the Canon 80D is an excellent enthusiast DSLR.

 Check Out: Best Lenses for Canon EOS 80D

-Canon EOS 80D Design and Build
+Canon EOS 80D: Design and Build

 The Canon EOS 80D appears nearly identical to its 70D predecessor.
 The Canon 80D’s size and weight hits a nice balance between relative compactness and a comfortably-sized enthusiast DSLR for a variety of hand sizes.
 As before, the 80D provides a sizeable handgrip with ergonomic contours and a highly textured rubberized coating for a comfortable, secure grip.

-Canon EOS 80D Viewfinder
+Canon EOS 80D: Viewfinder

 The Canon 80D features a 3-inch touchscreen LCD display with a convenient Vari-Angle articulated design.
 You enjoy excellent video recording plus shots in awkward positions and angles.
-The 3-inch TFT LCD touchscreen panel features 1.04-million dots of resolution as the 70D.
+The 3-inch TFT LCD touchscreen panel features 1.04 million dots of resolution as the 70D.
 This camera for enthusiasts includes 7-step adjustable brightness control and a smudge-resistant coating.

-Canon EOS 80D Performance
+Canon EOS 80D: Performance